arkabagchi1993/GROMACS_Files/README.md

 -------------- With Matplot (Jupyter notebook)-----------------
-1. Install jupyter notebook in a conda environment by typing, `conda install jupyter notebook`.
+1. Install jupyter notebook in a conda environment by typing, `conda install jupyter notebook` or `pip install jupyter notebook`.
 2. Open jupyter notebook and open Python3 kernel (from 'New').
 3. Paste the lines in the [matplot.py](matplot.py) or [matplo_multidata.py](matplot_multidata.py) and click `run`.
 (Change the filename, x label, y label and title of plot according to your requirement)